 Causes & Laws

-According to the National Conference of State Legislatures, thirty-three states plus the District of Columbia allow the use of medical cannabis.
-Of these, 17 states permit the prescription of cannabidiol to minors.
+According to the National Conference of State Legislatures, thirty-six states plus the District of Columbia allow the use of medical cannabis.
+Of these, 18 states permit the prescription of cannabidiol to minors.

 In 2018 the issue of student access came to the forefront in Illinois, where a student was not permitted to consume legally prescribed low-THC cannabidiol on school grounds.
 In response to a lawsuit filed by the Surins, the Illinois legislature passed H.B.
 4870, also known as Ashley’s Law, allowing students to consume non-smokable medical marijuana on school grounds.

 Colorado, Florida, Maine, New Jersey and Washington have similar laws as the Illinois legislation in that;

 - Students must have a valid medical recommendation to use cannabis on school property.

 - No smokable cannabis can be administered on school grounds.

 - Cannabis may only be administered by a parent, legal guardian or primary caregiver.